-Space usage of a VDB grows in two ways.
-First, data modifications (Inserts/Updates/Deletes) in the VDB take up extra storage.
-Changed data blocks cause the copy-on-write file-system to allocate additional blocks to store changes deviating from the original shared block.
+- Data modifications (inserts/updates/deletes) in the VDB consume extra storage.
+Modified data blocks cause the copy-on-write filesystem of the Delphix engine to allocate additional blocks to store changes that deviate from the original shared block.

-Second, if VDBs are not Refreshed for a long period of time (longer than Source Snapshot Retention window, typically 7-30 days), then Delphix must retain blocks of the underlying Snapshot even though it might be eligible for deletion.
-Holding the original Source blocks for the dependent VDB translates into more Storage requirement.
+- If VDBs are not refreshed for a long period of time (longer than the snapshot retention window of the source, typically 7-30 days), then Delphix must retain the blocks of the underlying source snapshot even though it might otherwise be eligible for deletion.
+Holding the original source blocks for the dependent VDB translates into an increased storage requirement.

 The recommended approach is to regularly refresh VDBs in a planned fashion, to reduce storage pressure.
 Delphix Services can assist you in predicting the space requirements for various refresh policies.